JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8022 days**.

-And here is a just a random fact -  **"I am." is the second shortest complete sentence in the English language**.
+And here is a just a random fact -  **In a pack of Skittles candy, there is an equal 20% distribution of each flavour**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)